CmlMagneville/mFD/README.md

 ## Contributions

 SV, NL, CA, FL and CM coded the functions and their help.
-SV and CM wrote tutorials.
+SV and CM led tutorial writings.
 All authors tested the functions and contributed to writing of helps and tutorials.
 NC optimized the package and made it ready for CRAN submission.